thehummingbird/nav2_demo_turtlebot3/tb3_sim/README.md

   - set initial amcl pose of the robot
 - launch files to
   - launch TurtleBot3 in a gazebo world
-  - launch Navigation 2 with all requirements and rviz visualisation
+  - launch Navigation 2 with all requirements, initialise amcl pose  and rviz visualisation
 - infrastructure files in config, map